sandialabs/slycat/docs/install.rst

 ..
 NOTE::

-  If you're using Boot2Docker behind a proxy, you'll need additional configuration so it can access the network to download the Slycat image:
+  If you're using `Docker <http://www.docker.com>`_ behind a proxy, you'll need additional configuration so it can access the network to download the Slycat image:

   * To configure proxy information, ssh into the Boot2Docker VM::